ApostolisSiampanis/Speedometer/README.md

-A simple solution for monitoring and recording speed limit violations, developed as a university assignment to showcase fundamental Android GPS features.
+# Speedometer Android App

-University Of Piraeus Department of Informatics Undergraduate Course: Current Issues in Software Technology - Mobile Software
+#### A simple solution for monitoring and recording speed limit violations, developed as a university assignment to showcase fundamental Android GPS features.

-Academic Year: 2023-2024
+### University Of Piraeus Department of Informatics Undergraduate Course: Current Issues in Software Technology - Mobile Software

-Semester: 7th
+### Academic Year: 2023-2024

-Speedometer App: Android Project
+### Semester: 7th

-This project created for academic purposes only.
+### This project created for academic purposes only.